sirius-valley/twitter-frontend-challenge/README.md

 **Why is it important?** In order to reduce the duplicated lines, we need to know when and how to reduce them.

-### Infinite Scroll

-The objective of this task is to add an infinite scroller to see tweets on the home screen.
-This is the way that X (ex twitter) has to load tweets.

-### Portals

-The objective of this task is to enhance the app's modals.
-To achieve this, you need to master the art of Portals 🕳️.
-This feature, though not widely known, is useful for injecting components into another location without complexity.

-**Why is it important?** Sometimes, we need to develop features that must bypass the hierarchical structure of the app (e.g., dropdowns, filters, modals, tooltips, menus, etc.).
-React Portal is a feature that enables us to achieve this type of behavior.

-### Let’s chat

-The objective of this task is to add functionality to chat with someone.
-You have already done the backend job, now is the time to apply it to the Frontend.
-Create a service to add the sockets that you will use.

 ### Bug Hunting time